-1. Official Rider Number (“bib”).
-This is your primary event number (mandatory) – pin this to your BACK on the layer of clothing you expect to finish in.
+1. Official Rider Number (“bib”): your primary event number (mandatory).
+Pin this to your BACK on the layer of clothing you expect to finish in.
 This number will be marked with a color indicating your estimated medallion time at the finish line.
-The mark is necessary to get your medallion.
+The mark is required to get your medallion.
 Note: the final determination of your finish time is based on the time recorded by the timing device embedded in your handlebar number.
 The handlebar number is not a substitute for the bib number.

 3. Helmet number –to be placed on front of helmet.
 The rider/bib number is for results and medallion distribution.
 This one is not required but it helps identify you in photos!

 Each year, El Tour is dedicated to an individual(s) who displays outstanding support of cycling and/or healthy lifestyle activities.
 A special dinner is held to honor the recipient(s) on Wednesday of El Tour week.
 Everyone is invited- RSVP required.
 This is a chance to mingle with some of El Tour’s special attendees.
 More info…